Accounting & Financial Ops

-Whether you’re facing an overstuffed envelope of faded receipts or you need a refresher on what’s new for the 2024 tax season, you’re in good company.
-We know your time as a startup founder is valuable, so consider this your one-stop guide to not just surviving but thriving this tax season.
+Whether you’re facing an overstuffed envelope of faded receipts or you need a refresher on what’s new for the 2026 small business tax season, you’re in good company.
+We know your time as a startup founder is valuable, so consider this your one-stop guide for small businesses not just surviving but thriving this tax season.

 Grab a notepad, turn down the music (or turn it up, if that’s how you focus best), pour a fresh cup of whatever it is that brings you joy, and let’s spend 15 focused minutes together, making lists and talking taxes.